My Journey to Publishing

 My most recent hubbook is my autobiography.
 You can learn about who I am and what I'm passionate about in this book.

 I want to spend a few moments promoting the concept of online publishing under the Web 2.0 environment.
 This is the idea of integrating words and pictures and video and links to present a rich medium of communications.
 In addition, it involves the reader in providing a feedback section where a dialog can be started between the reader and the author.
 In many of my hubs, I learn from these feedback and thus modify my writing going forward.
 It helps to understand the audience and what they are passionate about.

 This is my story and my path to publishing.
 I am continuing on this path for my own enjoyment.
-So far, I have received over 15,000 views on Hubpages and over 1800 comments.
-I also have about 50 followers.
+So far, as of Nov.
+2018, I have 595 articles, which received over 68,000 views on Hubpages and over 4300 comments.
+I also have about 130 followers.
 Overall, Hubpages claim to have over 47,000 hubbers and 740,000 published hubs.
 It is growing by the day.
 Thanks for reading.